BraghinAndrea/GSoC2025-project-log/reports.md

 # August 19th
 Creating new PR after PR194 with ElementSeatbelt was merged containing ElementDiscreteSphere too.
 Tested on keywords containing Seatbelt and DSph separately.
 Further testing is needed.
+# August 20
+Working on the open PR, I have problems building the code. some link error. most likely related to missing changes I didn't push.
+I'm also exploring what to do next, 1- exploring the idea to standarize the element recognition in k-g.cpp because the use of node number looks like it will creat some conflicts.
+2- a thing to do on the side is to fix all the errors that appears when converting the Yaris model.
+# August 21